OdatNurd/OverrideAudit/README.md

 hides packages from lists that show packages with overrides, such as the Override Report or the commands that find and diff overrides.

+**NOTE:** Any overrides you create in packages in this list will be masked from you, so be very careful about what you add to the list.

 ### `diff_context_lines`: Number (Default: 3) ###